-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Candente Copper Corp, ("Candente" or the "Company") constitute management's review of the factors that affected the Company's financial and operating performance for the nine months ended September 30, 2022.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Candente Copper Corp, ("Candente" or the "Company") constitute management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2022.
 This MD&A was written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the year ended December 31, 2021, together with the notes thereto.
+This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the year ended December 31, 2022, together with the notes thereto.
 Results are reported in United States dollars, unless otherwise noted.
 In the opinion of management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-The results for the three and nine months ended September 30, 2022 are not necessarily indicative of the results that may be expected for any future period.
-Information contained herein is presented as of November 14, 2022, unless otherwise indicated.
+Information contained herein is presented as of March 15, 2023, unless otherwise indicated.